githubcatw/PyDM/README.md

     - Max. connections per download.

 ---
-# How to use PyIDM:
+# How to use PyDM:
 Refer to user guide at https://github.com/pyIDM/PyIDM/blob/master/docs/user_guide.md

 ----------------------
-# How to install PyIDM?
+# How to install PyDM?
 You have 3 options to run PyIDM on your operating system:

 1. **Windows portable version**:<br>